sonmitt/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-business-continuity-and-disaster-recovery.md

 - Use [Storage Pools](/azure/backup/backup-mabs-add-storage) with MABS Server for enhanced disk IOPS/throughput.
 Use [Tiered Storage](https://techcommunity.microsoft.com/t5/system-center-blog/achieve-faster-backups-using-tiered-storage-with-dpm-and-mabs/ba-p/1596069) on MABS server for enhanced backup operations.

+- Currently, MABS doesn't support cross region restore for AVS private cloud.
+Refer [partner backup solutions](/azure/azure-vmware/ecosystem-back-up-vms) and [disaster recovery section](./eslz-business-continuity-and-disaster-recovery.md#disaster-recovery-design-considerations) when cross region Azure VMware Solution recovery is required.

+- For information on the supported features of the partner backup solutions please refer respective partner documenation.

 - Azure VMware Solution platform components like vCenter Server, NSX-T Manager, or HCX Manager are managed services for which backup is managed by Azure, if you face any issues [Create an Azure Support request](/azure/azure-portal/supportability/how-to-create-azure-support-request).

-- Currently, MABS doesn't support cross region restore for AVS private cloud.
-Refer partner backup solutions or [disaster recovery section](./eslz-business-continuity-and-disaster-recovery.md#disaster-recovery-design-considerations) when cross region Azure VMware Solution recovery is required.

-- For latest information on the partner backup solutions supported feature set please refer the partner backup solutions documenation.

 ## Disaster recovery design considerations

 - Align business requirements with recovery time objectives (RTO), capacity, and recovery point objectives (RPO) for applications and VM tiers.
-Plan and design accordingly to achieve them using the most appropriate replication technology.
-Application-native, like SQL Always On availability group, or non-native like VMware Site Recovery Manager (SRM).
+Plan and design accordingly to achieve these objectives using the most appropriate replication technology.
+For example, Application-native, like SQL Always On availability group, or non-native like VMware Site Recovery Manager (SRM).

 - Make a decision as to what the target disaster recovery site for the protected Azure VMware Solution private cloud will be.
 This site influences which disaster recovery tooling is suitable to the environment.

 - An analysis and decision should be made to determine which subset of AVS workloads require protection in case of a DR event.
 Consider categorizing the workloads based on priority, such as P0 for Business Critical workload and P1, P2, P3 for remaining workloads respectively which are important but not so critical for business to be operational (this is usually defined in the customer Business Continuity Plan with well defined SLAs).
 It will help to control the costs associated with the DR implementation.

-- It is not always needed to failover non-production environments (Dev, Test, UAT, etc) for DR. It is advised to run pilot light AVS SDDC at the secondary site with reduced capacity (for production/critical workloads) and scale up to add more nodes during the DR event to save costs.
+- In most of the cases it is not required to failover non-production environments (dev, test, UAT, etc) to secondary site using DR. Hence, it is advised to run pilot light AVS private cloud at the secondary site with reduced capacity (for only critical workloads) to save on costs.
+In case additional capacity is needed, scale out to add more nodes during the DR event.

 - Set up functional domain roles, like Active Directory domain controllers, in the secondary environment.

-- Partner Solutions like JetStream Software and Zerto are validated on Azure VMware Solution.
+- Partner Solutions like JetStream Software and Zerto are GA and validated on Azure VMware Solution.
 They support most of the disaster recovery scenarios and can provide faster recovery with near zero RPO (recovery point objective).

 - Migration from third-party locations into Azure VMware Solution has support through VMware Site Recovery Manager, Jetstream and Zerto through scale.